crocs-muni/randomness-testing-toolkit/README.md

 Randomness Testing Toolkit is licenced under MIT Licence, Copyright (c) 2015 Centre for Research on Cryptography and Security.
 For details on MIT Licence, see file LICENSE.

 Some sub-parts of the project have their own licencing conditions.
 The brief list of such sub-parts follows.
 For up-to-date list of third party code consult TBD.

-* **TyniXML**
-TyniXML was created by Lee Thomason and is distributed under the zlib/libpng License (full licence included in the project, located at libs/tinyXML/).
-For further details see [project's website](http://www.grinninglizard.com/tinyxml/) or [project's SourceForge site](http://sourceforge.net/projects/tinyxml).